 Your modern life is full of stressors and how you deal with stress is affected by a complex combination of physical and environmental factors.
 Diet, nutrition, exercise, and exposure to toxins, or emotional trauma, can all affect your stress levels.
 In addition, your genetic predispositions and beliefs affect each of your physiological systems.
 Attitudes also affect how you deal with stress.

 Some of the most common symptoms of adrenal fatigue are low blood pressure, insomnia, and fatigue.
 Other symptoms include anxiety, panic attacks, heart palpitations, reactive hypoglycemia, brain fog, and low libido, all of which adversely affect the quality of life.
 Hypersensitivity to medications and natural supplements containing forms of sulfur is also a common symptom.
+Avoiding these kinds of triggers can be difficult and complex, which is why many people come to us for help through our nutritional coaching programs.

 There is a link between adrenal exhaustion and an increase in food sensitivities.
-Many of your body’s neurotransmitters are made in the GI tract, which is why the gut is sometimes called the second brain.
+Many of your body's neurotransmitters are made in the GI tract, which is why the gut is sometimes called the second brain.
 The gut, the microbiome, and the immune system regulate the inflammatory circuit of the NEM stress response system.
 Stress, infection, toxins, and antibiotics damage cells in the gut and increase permeability and leakage, allowing proteins, sugars, and toxins to pass through the gut wall and into the bloodstream.
 This causes chronic inflammation in the bowels and the rest of the body.
 The inflammation also extends to the brain, sometimes appearing as depression symptoms.
 As inflammation increases in the body, the threshold for any type of food to cause a reaction is lowered; and as there are so many inflammatory molecules in the body, even a little bit of inflammation can cause the dam to break and overflow.
 For this reason, it is very important to not only lower inflammation in your body, but also be very conscious and careful of what you put into your body.
+Unfortunately, nutrition is a highly complex area, which is why you may need expert help to design the right diet for your body and its overall condition.

 There are different types of sulfur allergies.
 About 100,000 Americans have sensitivity to sulfites.
 The allergic reaction releases histamine into the bloodstream, which can cause rashes, hives, swelling, and rhinitis (characterized by post-nasal drip, sneezing, and itchy, watery eyes).
 In severe cases, a sulfite allergic reaction can cause anaphylaxis, seizures or even death.
 A hypersensitivity to sulfonamide develops within seven to 14 days of administering the drug.
 High fever and a headache are the first symptoms, followed by the development of a maculopapular rash that begins in the trunk of the body, and spreads to the extremities.